 A short bio:

 Marieke de Mooij Ph.D.
-(Netherlands), Doctor in Communications, is a
+(Netherlands), Doctor in Communications, is a retired professor of international advertising at the University of Navarre (Spain), a

 Global Marketing and Advertising, Understanding Cultural Paradoxes